 Our long-term strategy as we scale up is to secure MSAs with larger corporations and franchises that operate multiple locations, so that we can roll out our products and services across numerous locations.
-While currently our MSAs do not represent a significant source of revenue (less than 3% in aggregate), we expect to generate a significant portion of our future revenues from our MSAs.
+Percentage of sales attributable to our enterprise customers in fiscal year 2022 and 2021 were 2.06% and 4.10%, respectively, and 5.90% as of March 31, 2023.
+Percentage of sales attributable to our MSA customers in fiscal year 2022 and 2021 were 0% and 0.77%, respectively, and 3.44% as of March 31, 2023.
+All of our MSAs are with enterprise customers.
+While currently our MSAs do not represent a significant source of revenue, we expect to generate a significant portion of our future revenues from our MSAs.
 We are currently in the early stages of our partnerships with our existing MSA customers, but the framework has been established for us to build trust with these customers, and we expect that revenues from the MSAs will increase as we roll out more products across their national locations.
 We anticipate that MSAs will become more important in the future as the service robot technology is proven out in the market and becomes more visible.
 Our pilot programs and MSAs indicate interest from larger enterprises and demonstrate that there is demand in the market for our technology and products, and that the problem we are looking to solve is important to our client base.
 We strongly believe that the enterprise interest in our technology signals that our solutions are well-aligned with the current needs of our customers.

 We currently have three MSAs in place, all from successful pilot programs.
 In September 2022, we entered into an MSA with one of the nation's largest restaurant chains with over 2,000 locations in the United States (the "Restaurant MSA").
-In September 2022, we received a 6-month lease order lease order for our Richie robot under the Restaurant MSA for an aggregate payment of \$9,000, which we received during the fiscal quarter ended December 31, 2022.
+As of the date of this prospectus, we received a 6-month lease order lease order for our Richie robot under the Restaurant MSA for an aggregate payment of \$9,000, which we received during the fiscal quarter ended December 31, 2022.
 The Restaurant MSA has a term of two years with the option to extend on a month-to-month basis on the same terms and conditions.
 The agreement may be terminated by the customer with or without cause upon 30 days' written notice to us.

-In September 2022, we also entered into an MSA with one of the top casino companies in the United Sates (the "Gaming MSA"), for the purchase of our Matradee L and other robots.
-We have purchase orders under the Gaming MSA for our Matradee L robots for an aggregate purchase price of approximately \$152,000.
-As of March 31, 2023, we have received approximately \$47,000 under this MSA.
-We expect to receive the remainder of the purchase price by the end of July 2023.
-We also expect to receive additional purchase orders in 2023 under this MSA.
+In September 2022, we also entered into an MSA with one of the top casino companies in the United States (the "Gaming MSA"), for the purchase of our Matradee L and other robots.
+As of the date of this prospectus, we have received purchase orders under the Gaming MSA for our Matradee L robots for an aggregate purchase price of approximately \$306,897.
+As of July 21, 2023, we have received approximately \$306,897 under this MSA.
+We also expect to receive additional purchase orders in 2023 and early 2024 under this MSA.
 The current term of the Gaming MSA terminates on the later of December 31, 2026 or the completion of services under the agreement.
 Either party may terminate the agreement in the event of breach or default and failure to cure such breach or default within 30 days after receiving written notice of such breach or default Pursuant to the Gaming MSA, we have granted to the customer a perpetual, non-revocable, fully paid license (or fully paid sub-license, as the case may be) to allow the customer to use our intellectual property that may be embedded in or associated with any work product delivered under the agreement.